Tankel/Dungeon-dash-Unity/README.md

-# SmileQuest-3D
+# Dungeon Dash
-SmileQuest-3D is a 3D first-person melee game created in Unity.
+Dungeon Dash is a 3D first-person melee game created in Unity.
 The goal is to collect all 3 stars or reach the finish line by defeating “Smiles” enemies and avoiding hazards like poison pools and spike traps.
 It currently features three unique levels.

 ## About
 This project started as a Unity learning exercise to explore first-person combat and level design.